The Garden Grazer

 Ingredients for Teriyaki Stir-Fry

-For the stir-fry portion, you'll toss together in a large skillet:
+For this recipe, you'll toss together in a large skillet:

-• Red bell pepper: Or other color like yellow or orange bell pepper.
+• Red bell pepper: Or swap in another color like yellow or orange bell pepper.

 • Yellow summer squash: Or substitute zucchini.